fikrianggara/fikrianggara/README.md

 <h1 align="center">Hi, I'm Fikri</h1>
 <h3 align="center">A passionate long life learner from Indonesia.</h3>

-- 🔭 I’m currently working on juaraAndroid event..
+- 🔭 I’m currently working on JuaraAndroid, an Indonesia's google developer event.

+- I have interest in web and mobile dev, machine learning and AI, distributed system design and knowledge graph.

 - 🌱 currently learning **MERN stack and Kotlin, and react native**